proplot-dev/proplot/docs/showcase.rst

-One particularly useful new ``colorbar`` feature is that, instead of passing a “mappable”, you can alternatively pass a list of objects with ``get_color`` methods or a list of color strings or RGB tuple.
+One particularly useful new ``colorbar`` feature is that, instead of passing a “mappable”, you can alternatively pass a list of objects with ``get_color`` methods or a list of color strings/RGB tuples.
 A colorbar will be constructed from the corresponding colors!

 .. code:: ipython3